percevalw/metanno/docs/tutorials/customize-explorer.md

 # Customize the data explorer app

-In this tutorial, we are going to expose different ways to customize the [Data Explorer][metanno.recipes.explorer.DatasetApp] app (demoed with the Quaero dataset in [the previous tutorial](./run-quaero-explorer.md):
+In this tutorial, we are going to expose different ways to customize the [Data Explorer][metanno.recipes.explorer.DatasetExplorerWidgetFactory] app (demoed with the Quaero dataset in [the previous tutorial](./run-quaero-explorer.md):

 - **Add new fields** to the data model and display them in the UI.
 - **Pre-annotate** entities using EDS-NLP.